ruveendra/ruveendra/README.md

 <img width="1586" height="396" alt="mountain-range-forest-daytime-scenery" src="https://github.com/user-attachments/assets/dcce9397-6e06-493d-b467-90b75f19a29b" />

-# Hello!!, I'm Ruveendra
+# Hello!

-I'm one of those people who loves math, I love learning a new concept and then applying it to solve a problem.
-There's a specific kind of high I get when something finally makes sense and I can use it to build something.
-That's why I love software engineering.
+I love a good problem that sits in a grey area, working through it until it's properly articulated and structuring a solution around it.
+Software engineering is a space where you get to do exactly that: learn, understand, build, bring value, and live long enough to tell the story!

-I love working on problems I initially know nothing about, going down rabbit holes, researching how things work, piecing everything together, and eventually building a solution.
+My academic background is in software engineering, business analytics, and communication.
+My work background is in building web-based collaboration engines, distributed systems, and full-stack applications, with a strong background in cloud engineering.
+My current interests are integrating LLMs and AI agents into platforms to build better workflows.
+I'm currently exploring how AI can build on top of different domains, especially in collaborative systems.

-Outside of programming, you'll usually find me reading or playing my beautiful British Racing Green Fender Telecaster. 🎸
+Outside of programming, you'll usually find me outdoors or playing my beautiful British Racing Green Fender Telecaster. 🎸

 📍 Athens, GA, USA